PrismarineJS/node-minecraft-protocol/docs/API.md

 The user's session, as returned by the Yggdrasil system. (only client-side)

-### client._session

-The user's chat session.
-Only in 1.19.3 and above.
-You should not need to access this.

 ### client.profile

 The player's profile, as returned by the Yggdrasil system. (only server-side)